-The creation of functional and visually attractive buildings is one thing, but the design of pleasant interior environments is a niche of architecture all unto itself.
-It’s important to note that effective interior design is an element that crosses all areas of external architecture.
+Creating functional and visually attractive buildings is one thing, but designing pleasant interior environments is an architectural niche.
+It’s important to note that effective interior design is an element that crosses all areas of the exterior architecture.

 Office environments can be designed to maximize worker efficiency and morale.
-Commercial and retail environments that have the right design elements can lead to a better overall customer experience, which may lead to increased sales and foot traffic.
+Commercial and retail environments with the correct design elements lead to a better overall customer experience, which may lead to increased sales and foot traffic.

-Residential homes will benefit from pleasing color palates, furniture styles and placement, and flooring types that can define the overall mood and atmosphere of any room.
+Residential homes benefit from pleasing color palates, furniture styles and placement, and flooring types that can define the mood and atmosphere of any room.

-The overall design of any building may be just right for the intended purpose when it is initially constructed.
-That’s the whole goal of successful architectural design.
+The overall design of any building may be just right for the intended purpose when it is initially constructed, and that’s the goal of successful architectural design.

-Using an architect for the redesigning of an existing space – either internally or externally – is the key to successful remodeling.
+Using an architect to redesign an existing space – either internally or externally – is the key to successful remodeling.

-Commercial buildings may need remodeling when retail tenants change, move out, or grow.
-Working with a freelance architectural design firm is an excellent idea when making alterations to current designs.
+Commercial buildings could require remodeling when retail tenants change, move out, or grow.
+Working with a freelance architectural design firm is an excellent idea for alterations to current designs.

-The design elements of effective architecture are only as good as the medium used to convey those thoughts and processes, both to the contractor and also to the end customer.
+The design elements of effective architecture are only as good as the medium used to convey those thoughts and processes to the contractor and the end customer.

-There are many CAD packages commercially used in today’s environment, each with its own purposes, strengths, and weaknesses.
-You may come across several of them during the course of a project.
+Many CAD packages are commercially used in today’s environment, each with its purposes, strengths, and weaknesses.
+You may come across several of them during a project.

-One point to note is that we are mentioning only a few of the capable software platforms that are effectively used for architectural, engineering, and construction (AEC) purposes.
-There are many others on the market that range widely in product features and price.
+We mention only a few capable software platforms used for architectural, engineering, and construction (AEC) purposes.
+There are many software options available that range widely in product features and price.

-3D rendering is an important process that is typically performed at the front-end of a project.
+3D rendering is a critical process typically performed at the front end of a project.
 The benefits that CAD solutions provide at this stage cannot be overstated.

-The client can get a firm grasp of the design intent, much more so than with traditional 2D paper drawings.
-Some software packages have complete 360° and flythrough capabilities, which can allow viewers to essentially immerse themselves in the internal and external environments.
-All of this is possible without laying a single brick or, in the case of landscape architecture, planting a single tree or blade of grass.
+3D rendering offers clients a clear overview of the design intent, much more than traditional 2D paper drawings.
+Some software packages have complete 360° and flythrough capabilities, allowing viewers to immerse themselves in the internal and external environments.
+All without laying a single brick or, in the case of landscape architecture, planting a single tree or blade of grass.

-Creative changes can be made quickly and efficiently, greatly reducing the time from the design phase to the execution phase.
+Creative changes can be made quickly and efficiently, reducing the time from design to execution.

 Once the design is completed and approved, the next step is the creation of engineering and construction drawings for use by a contractor.

 Traditional CAD packages are more appropriate at this point.
 While it is true that some packages have 3D capability, some will allow 3D models to be translated into 2D drawings.
-These are the drawings that define the building specifications and dimensions required for the actual building processes.
+These drawings define the building specifications and dimensions required for building processes.

-Many types of drawings are needed before ground can be broken on any project, and the requirements can be different depending on the type of building that is being constructed.
-For example, all buildings will typically need drawings for the actual floor layout (walls and door openings), electrical systems, and heating systems.
-Other drawings that may be required are fire suppression systems, IT infrastructure and routing diagrams, and industrial power and plumbing.
+Many drawings are needed before ground can be broken on any project, and the requirements can differ depending on the building being constructed.
+For example, all buildings require drawings for the floor layout (walls and door openings), electrical, and heating systems.
+Other drawings that may be needed are fire suppression systems, IT infrastructure and routing diagrams, and industrial power and plumbing.

 You may see these popular CAD software programs used:

-As you can see, there is much more to architecture than just designing how a building appears to the eye.
-Having the right type of architect (and the right type of CAD software support) for your particular project is a must, and finding one who has just the right skill sets can be a daunting challenge given the sheer number of professional architectural firms that may exist within your area.
+As you can see, there is much more to architecture than designing how a building appears to the eye.
+A capable architect and CAD software support for your project are a must.
+Finding an architect with a suitable skill set can be daunting, given the volume of professional architectural firms available.

-Premier talent for architecture isn’t limited to traditional brick and mortar firms, however.
-Experienced freelancers can provide a level of service on par with or exceeding traditional firms, and that’s where Cad Crowd can help.
+Premier talent for architecture isn’t limited to traditional brick-and-mortar firms.
+Experienced freelancers can provide a level of service that exceeds traditional firms, and that’s where Cad Crowd can help.

 Our architectural drafting and design services take the guesswork out of hiring freelancers.
-We can connect you with top-ranked members of the Cad Crowd community, and you can have confidence that you are working with the best pre-vetted and qualified sources.
+We can connect you with qualified, vetted, top-ranked members of the Cad Crowd community, and you can have confidence that you are working with the best.

 Cad Crowd will connect you directly with a pre-qualified architect.
 Or, if you're interested in crowdsourcing, you can start your own design challenge!
-You set the prize; you choose the winners.
+You set the prize and choose the winner.
 Cad Crowd is a leader in crowdsourced design contests.